<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Neurorehabilitation]]></category>

-<guid isPermaLink="false">https://thelondonneurocognitiveclinic.co.uk/?p=2526</guid>
+<guid isPermaLink="false">https://thelondonneurocognitiveclinic.co.uk/?p=2595</guid>

-<div class=" [&#8230;]"><a href="https://thelondonneurocognitiveclinic.co.uk/when-progress-feels-slow-in-neurorehabilitation-the-role-of-psychological-adjustment/">Read More</a></div>
+<div class=" [&#8230;]"><a href="https://thelondonneurocognitiveclinic.co.uk/the-role-of-neurocognitive-assessment-in-diagnosing-functional-seizures/">Read More</a></div>

-<p>The post <a href="https://thelondonneurocognitiveclinic.co.uk/when-progress-feels-slow-in-neurorehabilitation-the-role-of-psychological-adjustment/">When Progress Feels Slow in Neurorehabilitation: The Role of Psychological Adjustment</a> appeared first on <a href="https://thelondonneurocognitiveclinic.co.uk">The London Neurocognitive Clinic</a>.</p>
+<p>The post <a href="https://thelondonneurocognitiveclinic.co.uk/the-role-of-neurocognitive-assessment-in-diagnosing-functional-seizures/">The Role of Neurocognitive Assessment in Diagnosing Functional Seizures</a> appeared first on <a href="https://thelondonneurocognitiveclinic.co.uk">The London Neurocognitive Clinic</a>.</p>

 ]]></description>

-<p>The post <a href="https://thelondonneurocognitiveclinic.co.uk/when-progress-feels-slow-in-neurorehabilitation-the-role-of-psychological-adjustment/">When Progress Feels Slow in Neurorehabilitation: The Role of Psychological Adjustment</a> appeared first on <a href="https://thelondonneurocognitiveclinic.co.uk">The London Neurocognitive Clinic</a>.</p>
+<p>The post <a href="https://thelondonneurocognitiveclinic.co.uk/the-role-of-neurocognitive-assessment-in-diagnosing-functional-seizures/">The Role of Neurocognitive Assessment in Diagnosing Functional Seizures</a> appeared first on <a href="https://thelondonneurocognitiveclinic.co.uk">The London Neurocognitive Clinic</a>.</p>

 ]]></content:encoded>